Getting Started

 It also collects analytical data on the code through calculating code metrics and can be configured to set thresholds for these metrics.

-To learn more about the tool capabilities, see the Core Concepts documentation.
+To learn more about the tool capabilities, see the Features page.

 Installation